ankschoubey/old-blog/_posts/dev-life/security/oauth/2023-03-22-v1-implementing-oauth-server.md

 I also had to create a public `JWK endpoint` which my api gateway would access to validate the token. `JWK` is a standard way of sharing public keys for JWT token.

-‌

 I also added a record for scopes.
 Which was something like

 - `scope` → unique name of the scope
 - `description` → unique description of the scope used to show user what to do in the permissions page.

-Here’s my post on how I choose to define scopes: [https://www.ankushchoubey.com/v1/oauth-scopes](https://www.ankushchoubey.com/v1/oauth-scopes "smartCard-inline")
+Here’s my post on how I choose to define scopes: [Defining Scopes for your OAuth Service](https://www.ankushchoubey.com/v1/oauth-scopes)

 # Nuances